tru0067/GTFO-VanillaReloaded/README.md

 ### Spear

-*Spear felt to be the most underperforming of melee weapons.
-Its high damage role was noticeably overshadowed by the more manueverable Sledgehammer.
+*While the recent buffs worked wonders for Spear's usability, Spear still felt to be the most underperforming of melee weapons.
 We have substantially reduced Spear's stamina usage and slightly reduced its charge time, allowing players to better utilize the playstyle of adopting defensive positions interspersed with quick repositions.
-We have additionally given it some minor buffs to its damage output, so that it has meaningful compensation for its lack of maneuverability.*
+We have additionally given it a minor buff to its light attack damage, allowing it to hit some important breakpoints.*

-Breakpoints affected: Spear will now be able to guarantee a light stagger on strikers with a light attack.
+Breakpoints affected: Spear will now be able to kill a striker with a fully charged attack to the body and a light attack to the body.
+Spear will now be able to guarantee a light stagger on strikers with a light attack to the body.
 Spear will now be able to kill a shooter with a light attack to the occiput.

--   Light attack damage: 2.0 -> 3.0
+-   Light attack damage: 2.0 -> 2.5
--   Charged precision multiplier: 1.3 -> 1.5
--   Light environment multiplier: 1.0 -> 1.5
--   Charged environment multiplier: 1.0 -> 2.0
 -   Charged stamina cost: 5% -> 0%
--   Resting timer resets changed to be in line with all other melee weapons
-    -   Light attack no longer resets resting timer while out of combat
-    -   Shove no longer resets resting timer in combat
-    -   Shove no longer resets resting timer out of combat
 -   Max damage charge time: 1.7 -> 1.5

 ### Pistol

 *The Pistol is already a well-rounded weapon with a solid identity.
-The only change we have made is reverting its range back to its earlier state.*

--   Falloff start: 6.0 -> 8.0
+Previously, the major drawback of this weapon was the inconsistency of its 3-shot kill on strikers, but the recent patches have already addressed this.*

 ### HEL Revolver